Kit Packages Include:

 Run Services To the Construction Site

-A professional will need to identify existing power, water, and gas lines near the construction area.
-A licensed contractor must pull all the relevant permits to have the gas and electric lines run to your new home.
+A professional must identify existing power, water, and gas lines near the construction area.
+A licensed contractor must pull all relevant permits to run your new home's gas and electric lines.

 For more, read our article on building site prep.

 - Your steel-frame home will require a slab-on-grade foundation.

 - The building price is just that… the price for the building itself.
 For the foundation, allow $4-$8 per square foot.

 - You will need to hire a local structural engineer who will produce a foundation plan for your new structure; you will then provide this to your chosen foundation specialist.
 This plan (along with the building blueprints) will also be required as part of the permit application.

 - Unless you have extensive experience in installing foundations, it is HIGHLY recommended that you have the foundation poured by experienced professionals.

 - You might want to consider adding radiant in-floor heating to the foundation.
 Speak to your foundation contractor about this.

 Here's our guide to steel building foundations, be warned, it's a little technical.